PaperMC/Paper/CONTRIBUTING.md

 This method works by temporarily resetting your `HEAD` to the desired commit to edit it using `git rebase`.

+> [!WARNING]
-> ❗ While in the middle of an edit, you will not be able to compile unless you
+> While in the middle of an edit, you will not be able to compile unless you
 > *also* reset the opposing module(s) to a related commit.
 In the API's case,
 > you must reset the Server, and reset the API if you're editing the Server.
 > Note also that either module _may_ not compile when doing so.
 This is not